atxwang/atxwang.github.io/_posts/2025/music2025.md

 Besides social media, I mostly find new music through Spotify's Discover Weekly playlist.
 Does it often recommend songs/artists you already listen to?
 Yeah.
 Does it usually contain mostly the same kind of Gen Z shoegaze slop?
 Yeah.
 Does it come from Spotify, which is generally an evil company?
 Yeah.
 Does it actually lock in on suggesting new, great music every once in a while?
 Yeah--- for example, this year it recommended me the following releases:

 **Ghais Guevara's *Goyard Ibn Said***: Guevara is pretty prolific---this is only one of three albums/EPs he's dropped this year, and most fans seem to think this is far from his best.
 But that's a promising claim for the rest of his discography, because this album is still *really* good (and endorsed by Kendrick Lamar).
 *Fav track*: "The Apple That Scarcely Fell (feat.
-McKin
+McKinley Dixon)"
 <iframe data-testid="embed-iframe" style="border-radius:12px" src="https://open.spotify.com/embed/album/2NiS2Ky8v1yGAjDLVxaIV3?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

-**Secret Monument's debut singles**: Just when I was getting tired of female-fronted indie rock, I found "Bent Around the Seine", which contains some of the freshest songwriting I've heard all year.
+**Secret Monument's debut singles**: Just when I was getting tired of female-fronted indie rock, I found upcoming LA band Secret Monument's debut EP, which contains some of the freshest songwriting I've heard all year.
 Sort of like if Lush existed in the '60s.
+*Fav track*: "Bent Around the Seine"
 <iframe data-testid="embed-iframe" style="border-radius:12px" src="https://open.spotify.com/embed/album/7Iw7s7WQ0wziNc5b9zmYNP?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 **f5ve's *SEQUENCE 01***: Ear candy by a supergroup of J-Pop veterans with production from hyperpop legends like A.G.
 Cook.
 I'm legitimately shocked I couldn't find this on any year-end lists--- not even the remix album, which is also excellent and contains contributions from scene darlings like umru, Doss, and easyFun/Finn Keane... though for the record, Dorian Electra and Count Baldor's remix of "UFO" is my favorite.